How Surrogate Rules Apply to Mental Health Decisions

 The provisions of this chapter that relate to the powers and duties of surrogates apply to a mental health care power of attorney.

-A.R.S. § 36-3287In practical terms, this means your mental health agent must follow the same standards of care.
-The agent must act consistently with your known wishes, and if your wishes are not known, the agent must act in what they reasonably believe to be your best interest.
-The agent can receive information about proposed treatments and review medical records related to your mental health care.
+A.R.S. § 36-3287Your mental health agent must follow the same care standards.
+The agent must act based on your known wishes.
+If your wishes are not known, the agent must act in your best interest.

 Why This Connection Matters